 God's work of redemption in Jesus Christ offers the Church a central pattern for ordering worship in relationship to significant occasions in the life of Jesus and of the people of God.
 Therefore, The Church has come to observe the following days and seasons:

-Join us for Ash Wednesday Community Service
+Join us for Ash Wednesday

-on March 5th at Noon
+March 1st at Noon